-- Preparation and Induction training for applicants in assessment - Foundational training, mandatory for newly approved carers in the first year of approval. - Core training on a range of developmental, and general fostering issues available to all carers. - Advance training for more experienced carers.
+- Preparation and Induction training for applicants in assessment - Foundational training is mandatory for newly approved carers in the first year of approval. - Core training on various developmental and general fostering issues is available to all carers. - Advance training for more experienced carers.